MFlisar/compatibility/readme.md

 ## COMPATIBILITY

-Recently ALL my main libraries have been updated to support following KMP targets:
+ALL my main libraries have been updated to support following KMP targets:

 * `jvm`
 * `android`